joshnuss/sveltekit-reroute/README.md

 A SvelteKit handler for redirection rules.

-This is useful for URL shortening, correcting commonly misspelled words, or for deprecating URLs.
+This is useful for URL shortening, correcting misspelled words, or for deprecating URLs.

 ## Usage